Rapper Young Thug set to go on trial for gang conspiracy

 Defense lawyers insist YSL -- also known as Young Stoner Life Records -- represents nothing more than a label and vague association of artists.

-Controversially, prosecutors are holding up rap lyrics from musicians including Young Thug as well as Gunna -- who was also charged but took a plea deal -- and even a bar from a posthumous Juice WRLD single.
+Controversially, prosecutors are holding up rap lyrics from musicians including Young Thug and Gunna -- who was also charged but took a plea deal -- and even a bar from a posthumous Juice WRLD single.

 "I think if you decide to admit your crimes over a beat, I'm going to use it," said Fani Willis, the district attorney of Fulton County, which includes Atlanta.